 Basically, Peter and Paul are saying the same thing: His patience is necessary for our redemption.

 I still need His patience today.
 In fact, not too long ago, I saw my need for His patience like never before.

 In the fall of 2016, I was in a season of unexpected detours, changes, and losses.
 More moments of pain and grief than I ever imagined.
 I often found myself rushing to process everything going on; aching to move forward.
 Why?
 It hurt.
 It was hard.
 I was tired.
 Lots of reasons, really.
 When it came down to it, I wanted to rush the process because somewhere along the way I started to believe the lie that I deserved for God to be impatient with me.

 Thankfully, in the middle of that season, a counselor told me to do something that would completely shift my belief in God’s patience: “I want you to do absolutely nothing but remember, God is patient with you.”
 Nothing but remember?!
 What kind of paradoxical nonsense?

-As usual, my counselor was right.
+But she was right.
 I needed to stop rehearsing my pain and mistakes as a measuring stick for God’s patience and start remembering God for who He said He is.
 When I finally stopped being stubborn and gave it a try, I met the God of Patience.

 He was gentle (Matt.
 11:29) and tenderhearted (Eph.
 4:32).
 His grace was lavish (Eph.
 1:8).
 His love was long-suffering (1 Cor.
 13:4) and committed to enduring to the very end (Ps.
 136).
 He sat beside me (Eph.
 2:6), continually offering His right hand (Ps.
 63:8).
 He was quick to listen (James 1:9) and responded with comfort (2 Cor.
 1).
 He never rushed me (Ps.
 103:8) – even when I rushed myself.